-Frankly, my first impulse was that I really didn’t have a problem.
+My initial impulse was that I really didn’t have a problem (denial).
 I had seen my friends and others get drunk driving tickets and live unmanageable lives, but that never applied to me.

 Immediately after the meeting, a new thought replaced the denial and transitioned into one of fear and apprehension.
 I instantly reached crisis, the point where I became desperate enough to admit to myself that I had a problem and needed to seek help.